Google Search Scraping Step-By-Step: A Code and No-Code Guide

 search_box.press('Enter')

 After initiating the search, the code waits for the results container (div.N54PNb) to appear.
-Google uses lazy-loading, so the code simulates scrolling using the mouse wheel five times and loads more results.
+Google uses lazy-loading, so the code simulates scrolling five times to ensure more results are loaded.

 page.wait_for_selector('div.N54PNb')